-Lotus shaped pendant of Imhotep
+Lotus pendant of vizier Imhotep

-The Lotus was shown throughout Egypt in tombs and temples to symbolize the union of Upper and Lower Egypt.
+The lotus was shown throughout Egypt in tombs and temples to symbolize the union of Upper and Lower Egypt.
 It symbolizes the sun, creation, and rebirth because at night, the flower closes and sinks underwater, at dawn it rises and opens again.

 Imhotep was the governor of the city (in Thebes), a judge and a vizier under Thutmose I. He was also said to be a tutor to the sons of the king.